paqtcom/graphite-design-system-site/src/components/input.md

 <div class="block p-8 mb-5 bg-white rounded-lg shadow-lg">

-Inputs can be used in forms, or anywhere where the user needs to provide information.s
+Inputs can be used in forms, or anywhere where the user needs to provide information.
 <way-input type="text" name="input" size="medium" label="label"></way-input>

 ```html